-In 2019 in fact, some of the biggest names and influential figures in the industry were women, including Kate Bouman, the woman who engineered the first image of a black hole.
+In 2022, some of the biggest names and influential figures in the industry were women, including Kate Bouman, the woman who engineered the first image of a black hole.
 So what is causing the number of women in STEM to be so low, and what is being done to combat it?

 How Can We Break The Bias?